troycomi/intermediate-vim/2_long_lines/README.md

 To undo this operation, you can join the current line with the one below using `J`.

+Copy the long line above and paste it below with yy then p and edit this copy

 ## Macro
 Macros in vim are powerful in their simplicity.
 You can record a series of keystrokes with `q` then replay them at any time with `@`.
 Each macro